 What Is Midlife Crisis?

 Midlife is a natural maturing process that occurs between 35 to 50.
 Physical and mental changes do occur in midlife, but it’s the drive for a personal rebalancing of power that makes this a colorful time of life.
-Midlife can alter a person’s perspective in life and this pushes the need to change one’s lifestyle.
+Midlife alters a person’s perspective in life and this pushes the need to change one’s lifestyle.
 People associate the more drastic lifestyle modifications as a classic midlife crisis.
 My working experience reveals that roughly 15 percent of people in midlife go through a classic midlife crisis.

 What are the Signs of a Midlife Crisis?

 The Top Ten Signs of Midlife Crisis

 Midlife often changes how a person works.
 It’s very common to have the desire to quit your job, even if it is a good job.

 Resisting midlife change undercuts a person’s energy.
 Over time a person in midlife will have bouts of depression because they are resisting activities they truly want to start.

 A midlife person will seek or investigating religions, churches, or philosophies for inspiration and answers in life.
 In midlife, the motion of your life doesn’t make sense anymore.
 This will manifest in a feeling of missing spirit.
 Spirit represents the motion of life!
 This means people will explore religion for clues about what is missing in their spirit.

 Drastic Changes in Personal Habits

 Activities that used to bring pleasure now are boring to a midlife person.
 A person in midlife will find themselves unable to complete or concentrate on tasks that used to be easy.

 Changing Your Look

 A person in midlife crisis will focus on improving their physical image in life.
 It’s common for a midlife person to buy new clothes, go to the gym, get more haircuts and take more time to look good.